liamheng/Restoration-of-Cataract-Images-via-Domain-Adaptation/README.md

 Here, we propose an unsupervised restoration method via cataract-like image simulation and domain adaptation.

-The code of this study will be released soon.
+The code of "An Annotation-free Restoration Network for Cataractous Fundus Images" will be in this repository released soon.

+The code of "Domain Generalization in Restoration of Cataract Fundus Images via High-frequency Components" will be in [Restoration-of-Cataract-Images-via-Domain-Generalization](https://github.com/HeverLaw/Restoration-of-Cataract-Images-via-Domain-Generalization).

 **Result：**
 ![Output](images/Output.png)
 A comparison of the restored fundus images. (a) cataract image. (b) clear fundus image after surgery. (c) dark channel prior. (d) SGRIF. (e) pix2pix. (f) CycleGAN. (g) the proposed method.

 ## Prerequisites

 \- Win10